Best Colleges for Music in the US

 14. University of Southern California – Thornton School of Music (Los Angeles, CA)

 As we near the end of our list, the caliber of the institutions is still incredibly high.
-USC-Thornton is one of the top music schools in the US, and boasts impressive statistics and alumni.
+USC-Thornton is one of the top music schools in California, and boasts impressive statistics and alumni.
 The school is especially well known for its exceptional programs in composition, cello, and classical guitar.

 When it comes to staff, USC has assembled a true dream team.
 Notable faculty members include Grammy Award-winning artists Amy Andersson and Andrae Alexander, legendary film music composer Pete Anthony, and many more.
 USC is widely regarded as one of the best schools in the world for film music composition, alongside NYU and Berklee.

 USC-Thornton is located in Los Angeles and offers students an ideal environment for music study and practice.
-Students interested in performance, and specifically film composition should consider USC as a top choice.
+Students interested in performance, and specifically film composition, should consider USC as a top choice.
+It’s no wonder why it’s one of the best California schools for music.

 15. University of North Texas College of Music